4finance/micro-infra-spring/stub-runner/stub-runner/README.md

  -sm (--stubsModule) VAL            : @Deprecated - Name of the module where
                                       you store your stub definitions (e.g.
                                       stub-definitions)
+ -sr (--stubRepositoryRoot) VAL     : Location of a Jar containing server where
+                                      you keep your stubs (e.g. http://nexus.4fi
+                                      nance.net/content/repositories/Pipeline)
  -ss (--stubsSuffix) VAL            : Suffix for the jar containing stubs (e.g.
-                                      'stubs' if the stub jar would have a 'stubs' classifier for stubs: foobar-stubs
+                                      'stubs' if the stub jar would have a 'stubs' classifier for stubs:
-                                      ).
-Defaults to 'stubs' -sr (--stubRepositoryRoot) VAL     : Location of a Jar containing server where you keep your stubs (e.g. http://nexus.4fi
-                                      nance.net/content/repositories/Pipeline)
+                                      foobar-stubs ).
+Defaults to 'stubs' -wsc (--waitForServiceConnect)     : Switch to wait for service registration in Zookeeper (default timeout is 60
+                                      seconds - configurable using -wt) -wt (--waitTimeout) N              : Amount of second to wait for service registration
  -z (--zookeeperPort) N             : Port of the zookeeper instance (e.g. 2181) -zl (--zookeeperLocation) VAL      : Location of local Zookeeper you want to
                                       connect to (e.g. localhost:23456)